k0staa/k0staa.github.io/_posts/2018-01-27-reporting-services-rest-url-client.markdown

 }

 ~~~
-As you can see the only required thing here is to setup proper reporting Services URL (configured in Reporting Services configuration).
+As shown on listing the only required thing here is to setup proper reporting Services URL (configured in Reporting Services configuration).
 I pass report name and report format parameters to method which return report as byte array.

-I create simple test to test client connection.
+I create simple unit test to test client connection.
 ~~~ java
 import org.junit.Test;
 import org.junit.runner.RunWith;